Expunctions and Nondisclosures in Texas

 - Everything else: No waiting period.

 File a Petition for Nondisclosure in the convicting court.
 The clerk will notify the state (prosecutor), who has 45 days from notification to request a hearing.
-If you meet all the requirements, the judge will grant an Order of Nondisclosure.
+If you meet all the requirements, the judge may grant an Order of Nondisclosure.

 Effect of Nondisclosure: You are not required to disclose the offense information on job applications or anywhere else.
 However, it stays on your record and is visible to law enforcement and other government entities.
 A free sample petition for an order of nondisclosure is available at http://www.txcourts.gov/rules-forms/orders-of-nondisclosure .